 Avraham’s command is phrased in a manner which arouses the curiosity of the commentators.
 He says to his servant :

 “I will make you swear by the Lord ... that you will not take a wife for my son Isaac from the daughters of the Canaanites among whom I dwell” (24:3-4)

 The Kli Yakar asks about the double expression here.
 Avraham says not to take a wife from the daughters of Canaan.
-Why add “amongst whom I dwell”? -We know that Avraham lives in Canaan amongst Canaanites!
+Why add “among whom I dwell”? -We know that Avraham lives in Canaan among Canaanites!

 The Kli Yakar reads this phrase as a reason rather than an instruction.
-Do not take a girl from Canaan BECAUSE I dwell amongst them.
+Do not take a girl from Canaan BECAUSE I dwell among them.
 He explains Avraham’s logic in the following way:

 Avraham knows that the nations who live around do not share his high ethical standards and his monotheism.
 How is he to ensure that the future generations will continue the traditions that he has set?
 The only way is to isolate the estate of Avraham.

 If Isaac were to marry a woman from one of the local tribes he would need to visit the in-laws, attending their family celebrations.
 Even if he found a perfect wife, he would be exposed to their culture and open to influence.
 This is a chance that Avraham prefers not to take.
 Rather he opts to protect Isaac from the surrounding culture.
 As regards the wife for his son - his son’s lifelong companion and fellow believer - Avraham insists that there can be no compromise.
 Maybe this ‘perfect couple’ can go out and face the world together as a unit, but the core must be well protected and properly cultivated.